-Others include amounts owed by related party amounting to P330 and P1,438 as at December 31, 2019 and 2018, respectively (Note 26).
+Others include amounts owed by a related party amounting to P330 as at December 31, 2019 (Note 26).

 The methods and assumptions used to estimate the fair value of derivative assets are discussed in Note 31.

 9. Investments in Joint Ventures